echogarden-project/echogarden/README.md

 # Echogarden

-Echogarden is an integrated speech system that provides a variety of synthesis, recognition, alignment, and other processing tools, designed to be directly accessible to end-users:
+Echogarden is an integrated speech toolset that provides a variety of synthesis, recognition, alignment, and other processing tools, designed to be directly accessible to end-users:

-* Easy to install and update
+* Easy to install, run, and update
 * Runs on Windows (x64), macOS (x64, ARM64) and Linux (x64)
 * Written in TypeScript, for the Node.js runtime
 * Doesn't require Python, Docker, or similar system-level dependencies